cego/gitte/README.md

 `brew install git-local-devops`

+At this time there is no supplied Windows binaries.

 ## Config setup

 Put `.git-local-devops.yml` in a designated folder.
 For reference on what should be in this config, see [config documentation](./docs/config.md)